xujiu/swagger-java-sample-app-cxf-jetty/README.md

 mvn package jetty:run
 ```

-This will start Tomcat 6 embedded on port 8002.
+This will start jetty embedded on port 8080.

 ### Testing the server
 Once started, you can navigate to http://localhost:8080 to view the Swagger API.